IBRANCE (palbociclib) Adverse Reactions

 N=number of subjects.

-Updated safety data of for patients on the IBRANCE plus fulvestrant arm, based on an approximate 6-month increase in the median duration of treatment, were generally consistent with the safety table provided in Tables 3 and 4.
+Updated safety data for patients on the IBRANCE plus fulvestrant arm, based on an approximate 6-month increase in the median duration of treatment, were generally consistent with the safety table provided in Tables 3 and 4.
 No new safety concerns have been identified.

 Postmarketing Experience